jmhollinger/wiw-code-challenge/README.md

 ## Documentation

 Pandas handles dataframe loading and manipulation.

-The program contains two functions that are part of the csv_processor module:
+This program contains two functions that are part of the csv_processor module:

 ### create_file_list(base_url="", identifier_list=[], file_extension="")